 The skeletal, ethereal look of my artworks is an acknowledgement of this, and symbolism associated with Tangata O Whenua (the first people to inhabit New Zealand) shows how important the birds once were to humans.
 Not only were they a source of food, but a basis for a spiritual narrative, with many of the birds of New Zealand playing roles in the creation stories and Lore of the Tangata O Whenua people.

 Art and nature came together for me when I was living on a bison ranch in Alberta Canada.
 Richard, the man who owned the farm, became a great mentor to me.
 He knew all the names of the birds that would frequent the ranch in the summer months, or pass through in the great migrations.
-This re- kindled my passion for the natural world, and I began drawing stylized birds in pencil.
+This re- kindled my passion for the natural world, and I began drawing stylized birds in pencil, taking some inspiration from the artwork of the First Nation Haida people of western Canada, who have for centuries created beautiful stylised animals and birds with simple lines and colour in totem poles and masks.